tipoqueno/UI-Design/README.md

 #### Information Architecture

 - [What is Information Architecture?](https://www.iainstitute.org/what-is-ia) - Information architecture is the practice of deciding how to arrange the parts of something to be understandable.
-By the IAInstitute.

-- [Visual vocabulary for Information Architecture](http://www.jjg.net/ia/visvocab/) - A visual vocabulary for describing information architecture and interaction design
+- [Visual vocabulary for Information Architecture](http://www.jjg.net/ia/visvocab/) - A visual vocabulary for describing information architecture and interaction design.

 <sup>[back to table of contents](#table-of-contents)</sup>